 While you are using Matrix, to see the latest assets that have been added to your system by other users, you need to refresh the asset tree.
 For example, if another user added an asset to a Site, you will not see it in the asset tree until you refresh it.

-To refresh all assets in the asset tree, click the Refresh all assets button in the asset tree.
+To refresh all assets in the asset tree, select Refresh all assets in the asset tree.